Leon Czolgosz: Trial and execution

 Czolgosz's last words were: "I killed the President because he was the enemy of the good people – the good working people.
 I am not sorry for my crime.
 I am sorry I could not see my father."
 Czolgosz was electrocuted by three jolts, each of 1,800 volts, in Auburn Prison on October 29, 1901, 45 days after McKinley's death.
-Czolgosz was pronounced dead at 7:14 a.m.
+He was electrocuted at 7:12 a.m. and pronounced dead at 7:14 a.m.
 The state electrician (executioner) of Czolgosz was Edwin Davis.